 Strong Brand and Reputation.
 We believe that we have built a trusted brand name among market participants, institutions and public companies.
 The Nasdaq Stock Market is recognized as a premier listing venue for stock-based equity securities.
 Some of the companies that list on our market include Ameritrade, Amgen, Apple, Comcast, Dell, Google, Intel, Microsoft, Staples, Starbucks and Yahoo!.
 Additionally, in 2005, Cadence Design Systems and Charles Schwab switched their listings to Nasdaq from the NYSE.
 In 2005, Sears switched its listing to Nasdaq from the NYSE as a result of its merger with Kmart.
+In 2006, UAL Corp., the parent company of United Airlines, listed with Nasdaq.
 Our marketing, promotional and public relations activities are designed to further strengthen our brand name and differentiate us as the market for growth companies and industry leaders and to promote the unique services available to our listed companies.

 Effective Use of Technology and Innovation.
 We believe that our transaction speed throughput and system reliability provides us with a competitive advantage, which will be enhanced as we migrate to the INET platform.
-We expect to migrate The Nasdaq Market Center to INET's technologically advanced, fast, reliable and lower cost trading system in the fourth quarter of 2006.
+We expect to migrate The Nasdaq Market Center to INET's technologically advanced, fast, reliable and lower cost trading system in the third quarter of 2006.
 We also leverage our technology to provide innovative services that address the needs of the marketplace such as the Opening Cross and Closing Cross.
-The Opening Cross and Closing Cross further establish us as the reference point for trading in Nasdaq-listed securities, which has drawn liquidity to our market at the opening and closing times and has the potential to draw additional liquidity to our market during the trading day.
-We intend to introduce the Nasdaq intraday cross in 2006, which will provide customers and investors with a highly efficient and accurate single price at specific times during the trading day, resulting in an enhanced ability to discover larger pools of liquidity.
-The introduction of the intraday cross will serve as a further illustration of our advanced technology and our position as an industry innovator.
+The Opening Cross and Closing times and has the potential to draw additional liquidity to our market at the opening and closing times and has the potential to draw additional liquidity to our market during the trading day.
+We intend in 2006, subject to regulatory approvals, to introduce the Nasdaq Crossing Network, which will provide customers and investors with a highly efficient and accurate single price at specific times during the trading day, resulting in an enhanced ability to discover larger pools of liquidity.
+The introduction of the Crossing Network will serve as a further illustration of our advanced technology and our position as an industry innovator.
 We believe that our current order technology allows market participants to utilize a number of complex, self-executing order types.
 We further believe the NYSE's proposed hybrid trading system will have limited, self-executing order technology that will continue to require a floor broker to execute more complex order types.

 Diverse and Recurring Sources of Revenue.
 Our revenue sources are diverse and include revenues from transaction services, market data product and services, listing fees and financial products.
-For the first nine months of 2005, we derived 73.1% of our revenues from our Market Services segment and 26.9% of our revenues from our Issuer Services segment.
-For the first nine months of 2005, we derived 56.9% of our gross margin from our Market Services segment and 43.1% of our gross margin from our Issuers Services segment.
-Following our acquisition of INET, we expect that our gross margins from Market Services will grow relative to our Issuers Services segment.
-Our Issuer Services segment provides us with recurring revenue streams in the form of listing fees from our approximately 3,200 issuers, and licensing fees for products such as those based on the Nasdaq-100 Index, including QQQ.
-Our Market Services segment delivers real-time quote and trade data to investors through our extensive network of vendors, including revenues from market data products and services.
-Following the integration of INET, we will remain a company with diverse revenue streams where the majority of our revenue will be derived from recurring revenue sources not dependent on daily trading volume, including revenues from issuer fees, market data subscription fees, port and connection fees and certain licensing fees.
+For 2005, we derived 74.3% of our revenues from our Market Services segment and 25.7% of our revenues from our Issuer Services segment.
+For 2005, we derived 57.0% of our gross margin from our Market Services segment and 43.0% of our gross margin from our Issuers Services segment.
+Following our acquisition of INET, we expect that our gross margins from Market Services will grow relative to our Issuers Services segment provides us with recurring revenue streams in the form of listing fees from our approximately 3,200 issuers, and licensing fees for products such as those based on the Nasdaq-100 Index, including QQQ.
+Our Market Services segment delivers real-time quote and trade data to investors through our extensive network of vendors, including recurring revenues from market data products and services.
+Following the integration of INET, we will remain a company with diverse revenue streams where the majority of our revenue will be derived from recurring revenue sources not dependent on daily trading volume, including revenues from fees, port and connection fees and certain licensing fees.